Quiz & Dragons: Capcom Quiz Game: Ninja

 A 35-year-old blade master named Shin.
 His special ability is sometimes to deal out double damage to the opponent, which effectively cuts down the number of questions needed to be answered by one.

 Ports

 The game was ported to PlayStation Portable as a part of Capcom Classics Collection: Remixed and on the PlayStation 2 and Xbox as a part of Capcom Classics Collection Vol. 2.
-In addition to the original 1992 version, the Capcom Classics Collection Vol. 2 port features an alternative version which contain questions that pertain to many Capcom games.
+In addition to the original 1992 version, the Capcom Classics Collection Vol. 2 port features an alternative version that contains questions that pertain to many Capcom games.

 Reception

 In Japan, Game Machine listed Quiz & Dragons: Capcom Quiz Game on their November 1, 1994 issue as being the seventh most-successful table arcade unit of the month.